openpilot-hub/devpilot-intellij/README.md

 ## Installation

+Currently, the plugin has version requirements for IntelliJ IDEA.
+The minimum required version is 2021.2, make sure you have the appropriate version installed before attempting to use the plugin.

 There are three ways for installing plugins:

-- idea official marketplace - currently in the beta testing phase and not yet available on the market.
+- IDEA official marketplace - currently in the beta testing phase and not yet available on the market.
 It will be available on the market after the release of the official version.

 - Installation via compressed package - select "install from disk" in the plugin page settings, and then import the zip package.
 The download link for the compressed package is available in [Release page]().
   ![img.png](doc/images/screenshot/cn/install_from_disk.png)